micro-os-plus/eclipse-test-projects/README.md

 * build the **test-cmsis-rtos-valid-{clang|gcc}-}{debug|release}** configurations
 * run the executables

-Note: currently only OS X is supported.
+Note 1: currently only OS X is supported.

+Note 2: some of the build configurations can be also used on GNU/Linux, directly, even if their name refers to OS X, as long as the executables required available.
+Changing toolchains is not recommended, since it may lead to corrupted configurations.
+If changing configurations succeeds, the language Dialect must be set again for both the C and the C++ tools.

 ## path